mbielicki/15_puzzle/docs/report.md

 **Performance:**

-A* with good heuristics dramatically outperforms uninformed search:
+A* with good heuristics dramatically outperforms uninformed search.
+Detailed performance metrics are presented in Section 4 (Experimental Results).
-- A* with Manhattan distance: 14 iterations, max frontier 18
-- A* with Hamming distance: 24 iterations, max frontier 31
-- A* with no heuristic (h=0): 4,848 iterations, max frontier 5,061 (equivalent to BFS)

-The Manhattan distance heuristic reduces iterations by 99.7% compared to uninformed search (14 vs 4,848).

 ### 3.3 Simplified Memory-Bounded A* (SMA*)